json-schema-org/blog/pages/posts/fixing-json-schema-output.md

 ## Time for an update

-Draft 2020-12 had come and gone, and I've decided to do something about the output.
+Draft 2020-12 has been published for over a year, and I've decided something needs to be done about the output.
 I created this mess, and I feel it's my responsibility to clean it up.
-(Now it's actually my job to clean it up!)
-I organized all of my notes and dumped out a [massive opening discussion comment](https://github.com/orgs/json-schema-org/discussions/63) on improvements that I think could be made to the formats.
+(Now it's actually my job to clean it up! 😁)  I organized all of my notes and dumped out a [massive opening discussion comment](https://github.com/orgs/json-schema-org/discussions/63) on improvements that I think could be made to the formats.

-The first thing that everyone agreed on was isolating purpose for and renaming some of the output properties.
-These properties served a distinct purpose, but [naming things is hard](https://martinfowler.com/bliki/TwoHardThings.html), and the names for these could be better.
+The first thing that everyone agreed on was isolating purpose for and renaming some of the output unit properties.
+These properties served a distinct purpose, but [naming things is hard](https://martinfowler.com/bliki/TwoHardThings.html), so of course the names for these could be better.
 After some back-n-forth, proposed alternatives, and refinements, this got a quick-n-easy PR that's already been merged, so that's one thing done.

 - `keywordLocation` ➡️ `evaluationPath`
 - `absoluteSchemaLocation` (mostly optional) ➡️ `schemaLocation` (required)
 - `errors`/`annotations` ➡️ `nested`

 You can read the discussion for the rest of the proposed changes, but I want to focus on one in particular.
-At some point in the discussion, I had an epiphany, and I now wonder how many of the other changes still apply.
+At some point in the discussion, I had an epiphany:

-The epiphany was this:  Why is the output designed to capture errors and annotations from individual keywords instead of from subschemas when it's the subschemas that ultimately collect errors and annotations and provide the final result?
+> Why is the output designed to capture errors and annotations from individual keywords instead of from subschemas when it's the subschemas that ultimately collect errors and annotations and provide the final result?

 ## Status quo